Bridge to Registration & Employment in Mental Health

 Tuition Loans

-Loans are provided for organizations outside MNLCT and each have their own rules.
+Loans are provided by organizations outside MNLC and each have their own rules.
 Please get in touch with the organization/program that provided you with the loan to inquire about their payment process.

 You can contact Achev Microlending or Windmill Microlending to inquire about their loans.